KorAP/Tokenizer-Evaluation/Readme.md

 ## `benchmark.pl`

 Performance measurements of the tools.
 See the tools section for some remarks to take into account.
+Accepts two numerical parameters:

+- The duplication count of the example file
+- The number of iterations

 ## `empirist.pl`